lshannon/devops-days/Simple-Data-Application/README.md

 NOTE: It needs to be bound to a MySQL data service.
 The SQL has not been tested on Postgres and most likely will not work.

+## Deploying to PCF

+Simply run 'cf push' from the root directory of the project (the manifest.yml file will be in this location).
+The cli will detect the manifest.yml file which contains all the meta data required to successfully push the application.
+A MySQL service called 'mysql-datasource' must exist in the space the application is pushed too.

 ## Summary of Endpoints

 Set Message: